arihantchoudhary/2025-GSoC-Proposal-Selected/README.md

 # Google Summer of Code 2025 Proposal

 ![Screenshot 2025-05-07 at 7 03 19 PM](https://github.com/user-attachments/assets/fb7adce4-5eef-4661-a291-4f663c96a61b)

-Updated on 7 May: Get selected by Google DeepMind for Gemma project.
+Updated on 7 May: Get selected by Google DeepMind for Gemma project!!!

 This repository contains my proposals and demonstration code for Google Summer of Code 2025.
 I have submitted three project proposals: